Efficient sparsity adaptive changepoint estimation: Method and results

+Finally, we consider the computational cost of ESAC as a function of the size of the data.
+The following Proposition shows that ESAC has a log-linear computational cost.

-Finally, ESAC enjoys strong computational properties, with complexity of log-linear order. \begin{proposition} Consider any input matrix $X \in \RR^{p \times n}$, penalty functions $\gamma(t), \lambda(t)$ and seeded intervals generated by Algorithm \ref{alg:seededintervals} with fixed input parameters $\alpha>1$ and $K \in \NN$.
-Then the computational complexity of ESAC (either Algorithm \ref{alg:cap}, \ref{alg:cap2} or \ref{alg:cap3}) measured in floating point operations is of order $\mathcal{O}\left\{np \log (p\log n) \right\}$ in the best case and $\mathcal{O}\left\{np \log n \log (p \log n ) \right\}$ in the worst case. \end{proposition} In comparison, the computational complexity of the Pilliat algorithm is $\mathcal{O}\{np \log (np)\}$, which is of slightly smaller order than the worst-case complexity of ESAC.
-Among other multiple changepoint algorithms like Double CUSUM, Sparsified Binary Segmentation, SUBSET and Inspect, a mathematical complexity is not given in the respective papers.
-For an empirical comparison of running times, see section \ref{secnumerical}.
+\begin{proposition} Consider any input matrix $X \in \RR^{p \times n}$, penalty functions $\gamma(t), \lambda(t)$ and seeded intervals generated by Algorithm \ref{alg:seededintervals} with fixed input parameters $\alpha>1$ and $K \in \NN$.
+Then the computational complexity of ESAC (either Algorithm \ref{alg:cap2}, \ref{alg:cap} or \ref{alg:cap3}) measured in floating point operations is of order $\mathcal{O}\left\{np \log (p\log n) \right\}$ in the best case and $\mathcal{O}\left\{np \log n \log (p \log n ) \right\}$ in the worst case. \end{proposition} In comparison, the computational complexity of the Pilliat algorithm is $\mathcal{O}\{np \log (np)\}$, which is of slightly smaller order than the worst-case complexity of ESAC.
+For the other multiple changepoint methods like the Double CUSUM, Sparsified Binary Segmentation, SUBSET and Inspect, no specific forms of computational cost are provided in the respective articles.
+For an empirical comparison of running times, we refer to the next section.